Heavy vehicle registration changes

 National heavy vehicle plates and nationally consistent plate fee

-From 1 July 2018, a national heavy vehicle plate will be issued in NSW whenever:
+A national heavy vehicle plate will be issued in NSW whenever:

 - a new heavy vehicle is registered